xenrelle/Xens-BD-Dump/plugins/OldFileUpload/README.md

-> **Warning**
-> This plugin does not seem to work at the moment!
-Please wait until I make an update to this plugin.

 # OldFileUpload

 A BetterDiscord plugin to revert the (+) button's functionality to just file uploads, like it used to be before it was changed in 2021.
 If you're like me and don't give a shit about the other menu options, this is for you!